MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

-<small>I am open to supervising undergraduate students who are highly motivated, academically strong, and possess strong coding ability.
-If you are interested in NLP and would like to collaborate with me, please email me with your CV and unofficial transcript.
-My email can be found at the left.</small>
+<small>I have two openings for undergraduate students who are interested in collaborating with me in the field of NLP (LLM and Reasoning).
+Looking for individuals who are highly motivated, academically strong, and possess excellent coding abilities.
+If you meet these criteria and are interested in working with me, please email me with your CV and unofficial transcript.
+You can find my email address on the left-hand side.</small>

-This webpage is last updated on **2023/10/20**.
+This webpage is last updated on **2023/10/30**.

 ## Research Interest